SolidKalium/kornblume/scripts/drop_rates/README.md

 - **边际误差**: Marginal Error.
 This is likely a 95% confidence interval half width.
 - **上限期望**: Upper Expectation.
 This is likely the upper bound of the 95% confidence interval range.
 - Item code number columns: How many copies of the item are expected per run of the stage.
-  - The meaning of these numbers can be found on the Mapping tab.
-To avoid duplicating information, just check the script for the mapping.
+  - The Mapping tab provides the definitions of these item numbers.
+To avoid duplicating information, the mapping isn't duplicated in this README.

 ## Misc
-- Note: the furthest right column in Mapping is "ALL" (which happens to be 1000 when 1-indexed).
-If that file is ever committed, make sure it is appropriately trimmed first.
+- Note: the furthest right column in the Mapping tab is "ALL" (this is an ID, not a word, which happens to be column 1000 (1-indexed)).
+If that file is ever committed to the repository, make sure it is appropriately trimmed first.